 Authenticity.
 An authentic song is not something you create for a contest because somebody else wanted it.
 It comes from deep inside of you.
 We are praying that as you soak in some of the SYNC ideas, you will see yourself in some new ways (SYNC = See Yourself iN Christ).
 Then from your core identity you will come up with an authentic song.

 Appropriateness.
-Any musical genre is eligible---worship song, seasonal song, ballad, kids' song, rap, country/Western, etc. The criterion is appropriateness for the audience that you describe for us on your Entry Form, and the power of the song to move that audience.
+Any musical genre is eligible---worship song, seasonal song, ballad, kids' song, rap, country/Western, etc. The criterion is appropriateness for the audience that you describe for us on your Song Entry Form, and the power of the song to move that audience.
 The song must be entirely in English.
 (See other contest for songs in other languages)

 Please note: Video sophistication is NOT a consideration.
 The song itself is being judged, not the performance or the sophistication of the video involved.
 It is fine to record your song using a single phone and to publish it on YouTube without editing.
 Simple is as good as sophisticated in this contest.
 Do things as you would normally do them for your audience with whatever tools you already have available.

-April 10, 2020 -- final date for Proposal Forms
+May 31, 2020 -- Concept Proposal Forms

-April 30, 2020 -- final date for Entry Forms, midnight, Chicago time (UTC-6)
+June 30, 2020 -- Song Entry Forms, midnight, Chicago time (UTC-6)

-May 31, 2020 -- winners notified
+July 30, 2020 -- winners notified

 Amateur and professional song-writers are eligible.
 We expect that most entrants will be amateurs, and they are the ones we most want to encourage with the contest.
 The professionals already have their gift stirred up without this contest (but we won't exclude them).